bbmokhtari/django-translations/docs/guide/models.rst

    :lines: 1-6, 24-51
    :emphasize-lines: 33-34

+By default the
+:attr:`~translations.models.Translatable.TranslatableMeta.fields` attribute is
-By default the :class:`~translations.models.Translatable` model will only use the text based fields automatically.
+set to ``None``.
+This means the translation will use the text based fields automatically, fields like :class:`~django.db.models.CharField` and :class:`~django.db.models.TextField`. (it automatically ignores the fields with the ``choices`` and :class:`~django.db.models.EmailField`)

+If needed, the
+:attr:`~translations.models.Translatable.TranslatableMeta.fields` attribute
+can be set to nothing.
+You can do this by setting it to ``[]``.